New domestic tournament structure confirmed

-From 2020 a New Zealand Open Championship and National U18 Championship are set to replace the current U19 and U17 national tournaments traditionally played in July.
+From 2020 a New Zealand Open Champs and National U18 Champs are set to replace the current U19 and U17 national tournaments traditionally played in July.

 The new U18 age group event will remain in the second week of the July school holidays while the Open is likely to be contested early to mid-September outside the school holidays.

 The netball competition structure was considered during the second phase of the High Performance review, building on recommendations from the 2015 competitions review which identified a gap in opportunities for athletes who develop later in their playing careers.